NidukaAkalanka/x-ui-english/README.md

 ## SSL certificate application

-> This function and tutorial are provided by [FranzKafkaYu](https://github.com/FranzKafkaYu)

 The script has 2 built-in SSL certificate application functions.
+Using a sub-domain is recommended.
-- ### 1st Method (Recommended)
-To use this method to apply for a certificate, your server's IP addres being correctly pointed to a domain or subdomain that you own is the only requirement.
+- ### 1st Method (Recommended.
+Works for almost any TLD including Freenom free TLDs) To use this method to apply for a certificate, your server's IP addres being correctly pointed to a domain or subdomain that you own is the only requirement.
+(Acme.sh script's 3rd option)

-- ### 2nd Method (Use if the above one fails)
-This is not beginner frienly as much as the first one.
+- ### 2nd Method (Use if the above one fails.
+Would not work for Freenom free TLDs) This is not beginner frienly as much as the first one.
 To use this method, all of the follwoing prerequisites should be met:
 - Knowing the Cloudflare registered email address
 - Knowing the Cloudflare Global API Key